StirlingLabs/SphinxDocAction/README.md

     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v1
+    - name: Set up Python environment
-    - uses: ammaraskar/sphinx-action@master
+      uses: actions/setup-python@v2
       with:
+        python-version: 3.7
+    - name: Update pip
+      run: |
+        python -m pip install --upgrade pip
+    - name: Install the package your documenting together with its dependencies.
+      run: |
+        pip install .
+    - name: Build the sphinx documentation and posts warnings as github comments.
+      uses: rickstaa/sphinx-action@master
+      with:
-        docs-folder: "docs/"
+        docs-folder: "./docs"
 ```

 * If you have any Python dependencies that your project needs (themes,
 build tools, etc) then place them in a requirements.txt file inside your docs
 folder.